-The project goal is to develop fracture and fractureproppant mapping and monitoring technologies that will allow for both efficient and environmentally prudent development of UOG by developing and simultaneously deploying two novel technologies in an UOG well.
-The first technology, an acoustic micro emitter (AME) can be mixed with proppant in small concentrations and injected into the hydraulic fractures concurrent with the proppant to track the actual location of the proppant and compare these locations with the location of the actual fracturing.
-The second technology is an ultra-sensitive, large bandwidth, large aperture, fiber-optic-based borehole seismic vector sensor array that can be deployed in both vertical and horizontal wells to map the fracturing process and the location of the proppant in the fractures.
-It will monitor the injection process by recording and locating the microseismic events generated by the primary hydraulic fracturing process of the reservoir rock and by tracking the proppant by recording microseismic data emitted post injection by the AMEs mixed and injected together with the proppant.
+The project goal is to develop fracture and fracture proppant mapping and monitoring technologies that will allow for both efficient and environmentally prudent development of UOG by developing and simultaneously deploying two novel seismic sensor technologies in an UOG well.
+The first technology, an Acoustic Micro Emitter (AME) can be mixed with proppant in small concentrations and injected into the hydraulic fractures concurrent with the conventional proppant to track the actual location of the proppant and compare these locations with the location of the actual fracturing.
+The second technology is an ultra-sensitive, large bandwidth, large aperture, Fiber-Opti Seismic Vector Sensor (FOSVS) array that can be deployed in both vertical and horizontal wells to map the actual rock fracturing process, the location of the proppant, and the location of the AME injected into the fractures.
+The FOSVS will monitor the injection process by recording and locating the microseismic events generated by the primary hydraulic fracturing process of the reservoir rock, the location of the proppant, and the size of the fractures by recording microseismic data emitted post injection by the AMEs mixed and injected together with the proppant.

 Paulsson Inc., 16543 Arminta Street, Van Nuys, CA 91406-1745